varjolab/ProteoGyver/README.md

 4) Finally other modifications are applied.

 If the tools that provide the external data provide ANY new columns that do not already exist in the database, the new columns will need to be manually added to the database FIRST.
 Otherwise the updater will throw an error.

+#### Forcing an update
+In some cases it is useful to force a full update of the database, even if the interval specified in the parameters.toml has not elapsed.
+In this case, add an environmental variable to the docker compose: FORCE_PG_DB_UPDATE: '1'

 ### Adding MS run data
 See [MS run data pre-analysis](#ms-run-data-pre-analysis) section of the install instructions.